AssemblyScript/website/src/status.md

 ```

 In the meantime we recommend to do as they did in the olden days and return an error code or `null` to indicate an exception.

+### Dynamic JS features

+In AssemblyScript it is not possible to use very dynamic JavaScript features, like for example:

+* Compare values of incompatible types.
+* Implicitly convert from a non-string to a string.
+Should use `x.toString()`.
+* Assign a new property, that has not been statically declared, to a class or object.
+* Assign a class to a variable (e.g. `var clazz = MyClass`) since classes are static constructs without a runtime representation.
+* Patch class `.prototype`s since there are none.
+* Access `arguments` to dynamically obtain function arguments.

+Some of these restrictions, like implicit conversion to strings when concatenating, may be lifted in the future, while others, like prototypes, may never be viable in ahead-of-time compilation.